Tasmania's diverse and ancient landscape offers fantastic outdoor experiences just a short distance from our major cities and towns

 Relative newcomer, Maydena Bike Park offers more than 30 trails, with a further 65 kilometres under development.
 The gravity-based trails are for the more experienced rider, just over an hour from Hobart.

-VISIT WEBSITEClarence Bike Park
+VISIT WEBSITEClarence Mountain Bike Park

 HOBART